memgraph/docs/docs/connect-to-memgraph/methods/building-applications/nodejs.md

   at the [Installation guide](/installation/overview.md).
 * A basic understanding of graph databases and the property graph model.
 * The newest version of **Node.js** installed.
-Instructions on how to setup Node.JS can be found on the [official website](https://nodejs.org/en/download/).
+Instructions on how to setup Node.
+JS can be found on the [official website](https://nodejs.org/en/download/).

 ## Basic Setup